gustavotorres44/3133/section1_linear_program.md

 $$P_j \geq 0 \quad \text{, ∀ } j = 1, 2$$
 $$Z_t \geq 0 \quad \text{, ∀ } t = 1, 2, \ldots, 10$$
 $$C_t \geq 0 \quad \text{, ∀ } t = 1, 2, \ldots, 10$$

-## Model Scalability

-This linear programming formulation is designed to be robust and scalable:

-- **Data Updates:** The model can handle changes in check arrival patterns by updating the `checks_arrivals` array
-- **Capacity Changes:** Machine limitations can be modified by changing the coefficient 11 in the machine capacity constraints
-- **Wage Changes:** Worker costs can be adjusted by modifying the coefficients 160 and 75 in the objective function
-- **Shift Changes:** Worker availability patterns can be modified by adjusting the $w_t$ definitions
-- **Processing Efficiency:** The 500 checks/hour rate can be updated throughout all relevant constraints

-This comprehensive model ensures that Bank One can minimize labor costs while meeting all operational requirements and processing all checks by the end of each business day.